US STOCKS-Wall Street jumps on stimulus hopes, upbeat data

 * U.S. private payrolls rise more than expected in Sept - ADP

-Sept 30 (Reuters) - Wall Street’s main indexes jumped on Wednesday, led by industrials and technology-related stocks, as officials rekindled the idea of an imminent fiscal stimulus package, while upbeat data suggested a domestic economic recovery was on track.
+Sept 30 (Reuters) - Wall Street’s main indexes jumped on Wednesday, with the S&P 500 on course for its best two-quarter gain since 2009, as investors rekindled bets on an imminent fiscal stimulus package, while upbeat data suggested a domestic economic recovery was on track.

-U.S. House of Representative Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin hoped for a breakthrough on COVID-19 relief as they prepared to resume talks aimed at hammering out a bipartisan deal.
+House of Representative Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin expressed hope for a breakthrough on a COVID-19 relief package as the House stood poised to vote on a new $2.2 trillion Democratic coronavirus bill.

-All 11 major S&P indexes were up, with energy also among the biggest gainers, as data showed U.S. private employers stepped up hiring in September, while the Chicago PMI reading jumping to 62.4, the highest level since December 2018.
+All 11 major S&P indexes were up.
+Healthcare, consumer discretionary and financials led gains as data showed U.S. private employers stepped up hiring in September, while contracts to buy previously owned homes surged to a record high last month.

-“The market’s celebrating at the margin that the economy is not falling apart quite yet,” said Willie Delwiche, investment strategist at Baird in Milwaukee, Wisconsin.

-“Pelosi and Mnuchin are (also) talking about meeting again and if we actually get (more fiscal stimulus), that’d be seen as a good thing, especially given what seems like a very troubling political backdrop right now.”
+“There’s some optimism that it’s not the end of the world,” said Greg Hahn, chief investment officer at Winthrop Capital Management in Indianapolis, Indiana.

+“(But) there’s more problems coming if we don’t have fiscal stimulus and the Federal Reserve has said we need this because we’re seeing trouble in the economy.”

-The S&P 500 was headed for its first monthly decline since the coronavirus-led crash in March, with trading becoming more choppy in the past few weeks on doubts about whether President Donald Trump would accept the election’s outcome if he lost.
+The S&P 500 is headed for its first monthly decline since the coronavirus-led crash in March after a tumultuous September in which the benchmark index and the Nasdaq tumbled from record highs as investors dumped Wall Street favourites including Apple Inc and Tesla Inc.

+In the past few weeks, trading has become more choppy on doubts about whether President Donald Trump would accept the election’s outcome if he lost.

-In a chaotic and bad-tempered first debate, Trump and Democratic rival Joe Biden battled fiercely over Trump’s record on the coronavirus pandemic, healthcare and the economy.
+Trump and Democratic rival Joe Biden battled fiercely in a chaotic and bad-tempered first debate over Trump’s record on the COVID-19 pandemic, healthcare and the economy.

 “The scenario that poses a significant risk is a contested result,” said Keith Buchanan, portfolio manager at GLOBALT Investments in Atlanta, Georgia.

-The S&P index recorded nine new 52-week highs and no new low, while the Nasdaq recorded 43 new highs and 19 new lows.
+The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 56 new highs and 23 new lows.
 (Reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Sagarika Jaisinghani and Arun Koyyur)

 Our Standards: The Thomson Reuters Trust Principles.